wethegit/sweet-potato/documentation/pages/model.md

 The model - or runtime globals - system allows you to populate an object with variables statically, dynamically or drawn from an API at compile time and provide them to pug for use in template rendering.

+## Functionality

+The model itself is just a node js file that's consumed at compile time.
+This file could contain anything you want as long as it returns a promise.
+As such you can use this file to consume other files, to determine the status of various OS properties, or to query APIs.

 ## Usage

 To compile data for this object you would create a data folder relative to the page you wanted to apply it to.
 For example if you wanted to compile some news data, your folder structure might look like this: